What Are Long-Term Goals? Examples and How to Set Them

 • Find career mentors

-• Discover a new market to exploit in your industry
+• Discover a new market to capitalize on in your industry

 • Obtain a professional certification